hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/supported-databases.md

 - `Aurora/PostgreSQL` *not yet supported*
 - `Aurora/MySQL` *not yet supported*

+## Example of JDBC Drivers

+For a list of example JDBC Drivers for each database see [JDBC Drivers Examples](./jdbc-drivers-examples.md).

+## Catalogs &amp; Schemas

+Each database organizes database objects using schemas and catalogs.
+See [JDBC Catalogs &amp; Schemas](./jdbc-catalogs-and-schemas.md) for details on which ones are supported by each database.

 ## Default Data Types

 HotRod maps the data type of each database column with a default Java type.